MFT Degrees, Schools, and Careers in New Hampshire

 Career Opportunities for MFTs in New Hampshire

 The small population belies the burgeoning MFT presence across New Hampshire.
-According to regional data from the Bureau of Labor Statistics, there are more than 150 professional marriage and family therapists working in New Hampshire and these MFTs make an annual average salary of $57,570 as of May of 2015.
-This number is slightly above the national average, making New Hampshire a sneakily ideal spot for an aspiring marriage and family therapists.
-Also, the number of jobs within the profession is projected to grow 20 percent over the next decade!
+According to regional data from the Bureau of Labor Statistics, there are about 260 professional marriage and family therapists working in New Hampshire and these MFTs make an annual average salary of $56,630 as of May of 2022.
+Also, the number of jobs within the profession is projected to grow 14% through 2031.
 Moreover, surveys of those currently working within the profession indicate high job satisfaction and flexibility.
 Learn more about NH MFT license requirements.

 Marriage and Family Therapists Salary in New Hampshire